xfacta/Automotive-LCD-Speedo-for-Arduino/README.md

 - Dim display on "lights" input
 - Park brake warning
 - Uses pulseIn , no interupts
-- Odometer saved to EEPROM with wear-leveling
+- Odometer saved to EEPROM with wear-leveling thanks to EEWL
   - and two redundant copies of the odometer value
+  - and two reduntant copies of check values
   - EEPROM write denied during power-down
 - Offloaded sounds to external Leonardo Tiny